Decipher/textimage/README.txt

 - revise caching
 - split process in processText and build
 - check background color setting over a passthrogh image
+- images not downloaded when anonymous
+- more tests for url generation

 -------------------------------------------------------------------------------